 Every purchase of goods or supplies by a school must comply with Indiana public purchasing and contract laws.
+The Board hereby designates [the Chief Financial Officer and the Business Manager] as purchasing agents for the Board.
 The following procedures along with current guidance published by the Indiana State Board of Accounts shall be followed by school administrators for the purchase of any products or supplies (i.e. equipment, goods, and materials):